America’s Byway and Lincoln Highway, Stark County, Ohio

 The Massillon Museum

 Look for the Massillon Museum on your right at 121 Lincoln Way E. Find parking on the nearby streets and prepare to peruse rotating exhibits from the museum’s collection of more than 100,000 artifacts.
-After visiting the Museum, grab a coffee at the Chit Chat Coffee Shop or cross over 1st Street for a tasty treat at Lieberman’s Bakery.
+After visiting the Museum, grab a coffee at the Chit Chat Coffee Shop or cross over 1st Street for a tasty treat at Liebermann’s Bakery.
+(Local favorites - brownies, smiley face cookies and Maple Cream Sticks!)
 Once you’ve filled up and are ready to go, explore the surrounding neighborhood.
 Nearby attractions include the Lions Lincoln Theater, the Massillon Public Library, the Ohio Military Museum and a myriad of murals and eclectic shops hidden amongst the downtown buildings.

 On the road again — to Spring Hill